zxdb/ZXDB/README.md

 Table `sscgc_authors` contains pending information about CSSCGC authors (to be revised soon).

-All other local file links starting with `/pub/` refer to content previously available at the original WorldOfSpectrum archive.
-These files are currently accessible from [Archive.org](https://archive.org/) mirror at https://ia800604.us.archive.org/zipview.php?zip=/1/items/World_of_Spectrum_June_2017_Mirror/World%20of%20Spectrum%20June%202017%20Mirror.zip&file=World%20of%20Spectrum%20June%202017%20Mirror/
+Local file links starting with `/pub/sinclair/` refer to content previously available at the original WorldOfSpectrum archive.
+These files are currently accessible from [Archive.org](https://archive.org/) mirror at https://archive.org/download/World_of_Spectrum_June_2017_Mirror/World%20of%20Spectrum%20June%202017%20Mirror.zip/World%20of%20Spectrum%20June%202017%20Mirror/sinclair/

-Local file links starting with `/zxdb/` refer to content added afterwards.
-These files are currently stored at http://spectrumcomputing.co.uk/zxdb/
+Local file links starting with `/zxdb/sinclair/` refer to content added afterwards.
+These files are currently stored at https://spectrumcomputing.co.uk/zxdb/sinclair/

 ## Disclaimer